Our Story

 Other Efforts in Melanie's Memory

-When not at work professionally or on the family farm, Melanie's Mom uses her spare time to volunteer as a certified grief counselor, certified mental health coach and to help feed the homeless.
-She is also continuing her studies in mental health coaching to specialize in suicide.
+When not at work professionally or on the family farm, Melanie's mom uses her spare time to volunteer as a certified grief counselor, certified mental health coach and to help feed the homeless.
+She has also earned her QPR certification and a Master Diploma in Mental Health Coaching: Suicide Prevention.

 Melanie with her first dog named Diana.